rbisdorff/Digraph3/docSphinx/tutorial.rst

    >>> lvp.computeBordaWinners()
     ['a06']

 Is it also a *Condorcet* winner ?
 To verify, we start by creating the corresponding *Condorcet* digraph *cdg* with the help of the :py:class:`votingProfiles.CondorcetDigraph` class.
-The created digraph instance contains 15 *actions* -the candidates- and 105 *oriented arcs*- the positive majority margins (see :numref:`CondorcetWinner` Lines 6-7).
+The created digraph instance contains 15 *actions* -the candidates- and 105 *oriented* arcs -the *positive* majority margins- (see :numref:`CondorcetWinner` Lines 6-7).

 .. code-block:: pycon
    :name: CondorcetWinner